 Projections of carbon stocks in the entity baseline and project activity are based on growth models.
 Annual reported carbon stocks may reflect the carbon stock estimates of projections and, simultaneously, annual reported carbon stocks may exceed or fall below the projected carbon stocks if growth estimates used in the projections are overestimated or underestimated.
 Inaccurate estimates of growth may be due to an overstatement of site quality, a need to calibrate the model to local conditions, or to an inappropriate application of the growth model.
-Overestimated growth projections should be suspected if, within the same time period, the project developer did not exceed the projections of carbon removal (harvest) while estimates of carbon stocks decline below projections.
+Overestimated growth projections should be suspected if, within the same time period, the project developer did not exceed the projections.